The Rev. Dr. Bogdan G. Bucur

 Associate Professor of Patristics

 Fr Bogdan Bucur was born in Romania.
-He is married to Cristina and they are the parents of Irina (21), Andrei (10), and Miruna (6).
+He is married to Cristina and they are the parents of Irina, Andrei, and Miruna.
 After studying at the Faculty of Orthodox Theology in Bucharest (1994-1999), Fr Bogdan left for the USA, where he earned his MA (2002) and PhD (2007) in Religious Studies at Marquette University under the direction of (now Archbishop) Alexander Golitzin.
 Between 2007 and 2020, he was Assistant and then Associate Professor of Theology at Duquesne University, in Pittsburgh, where he worked in the areas of Early Christian Studies and Reception History of the Bible.
-In 2010 he was ordained a priest in the Antiochian Orthodox Archdiocese and served as the pastor of St Anthony Orthodox Church in Butler, PA (2010-2020).
-Fr Bogdan and his family came to St Vladimir's at the beginning of the Fall term 2020.
+In 2010 he was ordained a priest in the Antiochian Orthodox Archdiocese (AOCANA) and served as the pastor of St Anthony Orthodox Church in Butler, PA (2010-2020).
+He was elevated to the rank of archpriest on September 28, 2023, by the hand of His Eminence, Metropolitan Saba (AOCANA).
+Fr Bogdan and his family came to St Vladimir's Seminary in 2020.

 Educational Background